mdiller/MangoByte/README.md

 ```

 #### Dotabase
-Dota hero responses and info
+For information about Dota 2, and playing hero responses

 ```
 ?ability         | Gets information about a specific hero ability